ikaren/auto-man/README.md

 ```

-* write your project configuration with .xml and put it in /xml. (there is a simple-demo.xml)
+* write your project configuration with .xml and put it in /xml. (there is a simple demo)
 * run `start.sh` or `start.cmd` if you are windows user.

-and then you can see some information and generate process. when everything to be done you'll get your project in the path you specified.
+and then you can see some information and generate process. you'll get your project in the path you specified when everything to be done .

-How to Write the configuration
+How to write the configuration
 ===========================
 so easy....see simple-demo.xml and you can know what you want to know. hah